 Weighing in at 4.8 ounces, this portable coffee maker is ideal for the backpacker on the go.
 If you'd rather backpack into your campsite or want to pack down light so you can have more space for all your kayaking gear, mountain bikes, or whatever your outdoors interest of choice is, this one is for you.
 Plus, since it is made out of food-grade silicone you won't have to worry about destroying an expensive coffeemaker during your next crazy adventure.

 Of course, you can't go wrong with the Moka Express.
 This all in one pot is practically begging to be boiling on the camp stove.
 Unlike the AeroPress, this camping coffee maker lets you brew coffee for larger groups.
 So for groups that want velvety espresso style coffee fast, the Moka Express is your answer.
 Easy to use, it comes with a built-in metal filter basket, meaning there's no need to worry about forgetting the paper filters.
 Come morning, load up the basket with your favorite coffee grounds, fill up the bottom reservoir with water, and let it brew right over the camp stove burner.

 Depending upon your group, you can purchase a Moka Express that brews as little as 1-cup and up to 12-cups.
 I find the 6-cup is enough to get the job done.
 With everyone on their first mug, you can throw it back on the stove and brew another pot before anyone is even ready for their next cup.

-Start planning your next backpacking or Yosemite trip now.
+Start planning your next backpacking or Yosemite trip now with these camping coffee makers.
 Campers, here's your chance to be your own barista and make the best coffee you've ever had.
 Have your morning cup in minutes and enjoy coffee around the campfire.

 This post was originally published on August 14, 2018.